giswqs/jupyter-book-demo/_sources/book/introduction.md

     email: qwu18@utk.edu
 license: CC-BY-4.0
 abstract: |
-  This tutorial introduces open publishing techniques using Jupyter Book and demonstrates how to effectively publish your research.
+  This tutorial introduces how to write and publish a book using Jupyter Book.
 exports:
   - format: docx
   - format: pdf